IoRegisterBootDriverCallback function (ntddk.h)

-A pointer to the BOOT_DRIVER_CALLBACK_FUNCTION routine to be called when initializing a boot-start driver or DLL.
+[in] A pointer to the BOOT_DRIVER_CALLBACK_FUNCTION routine to be called when initializing a boot-start driver or DLL.

-A driver-defined context to be passed to the BOOT_DRIVER_CALLBACK_FUNCTION routine pointed to by CallbackFunction.
+[in, optional] A driver-defined context to be passed to the BOOT_DRIVER_CALLBACK_FUNCTION routine pointed to by CallbackFunction.

 A handle that represents the registration.
 This handle must be supplied as an input parameter in the call to the IoUnRegisterBootDriverCallback routine that unregisters the BOOT_DRIVER_CALLBACK_FUNCTION routine.

 Boot-start drivers must call IoUnRegisterBootDriverCallback and pass the returned handle to unregister the boot-start driver callback before Windows unloads them.

 Any error returned from a status update callback is treated as fatal and leads to a system bug check.
 Additionally, if an initialize image callback returns an error, the driver's image is treated as unknown.
 To be notified of boot-start driver initialization operations, an early launch anti-malware (ELAM) driver can call IoRegisterBootDriverCallback to register a BOOT_DRIVER_CALLBACK_FUNCTION routine.

 |Minimum supported client||Available starting with Windows 8.|